benquick123/CACLA-python/README.md

 - check out the papers Farkaš sent and implement the algorithm.
 It might be a good idea to check out some libraries that are capable of reinforcement learning.

+<b> New questions </b>

+There are 2 new files available.
+File *cacla.py* consists of main program and learning algorithm, while *arm.py* implements code needed for manipulation of the arm.

+While reading and transforming the CACLA code, following questions emerged:
+- There may be a need to clarify what discount function is.
+- State vs. Change distinction?

+I haven't fully gotten the code yet, so I don't know when TODOs added will need to be implemented.
+I also removed all 1D and 2D functions to remove clutter.
+Additional code cleaning might still be necessary.